 Estimates for Progress Payments

-The estimates upon which progress payments are based are not represented to be accurate estimates, and all quantities shown therein are subject to correction in the final estimate. /f the contractor uses such estimates as a basis for making payments to subcontractors, this is at the contractor's own risk, and the contractor shall bear all loss that may result.
+The estimates upon which progress payments are based are not represented to be accurate estimates, and all quantities shown therein are subject to correction in the final estimate.
+If the contractor uses such estimates as a basis for making payments to subcontractors, this is at the contractor's own risk, and the contractor shall bear all loss that may result.

 Contractor Certified Payroll Payment Withholding